-In addition to reporting incidents to appropriate authorities, below are some ways in which individuals can take safe and positive steps to prevent harm to themselves and others and to intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking against another person.
+In addition to reporting incidents to appropriate authorities, below are some ways in which individuals can take safe and positive steps to prevent harm and intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking against another person.

-- Look out for those around you. - Realize that it is important to intervene to help others. - Treat everyone with respect.
-Do not be hostile or an antagonist. - Be confident when intervening. - Recruit help from others to assist in intervening if necessary. - Be honest and direct. - Keep yourself safe. - If things get out of hand, don't hesitate to contact the police.
+- Look out for those around you.

+- Realize that it is important to intervene to help others.

+- Treat everyone respectfully.
+Do not be hostile or an antagonist.

+- Be confident when intervening.

+- Recruit help from others if necessary.

+- Be honest and direct.

+- Keep yourself safe.

+• If things get out of hand, don't hesitate to contact the police.